How Does Duplicate Content Affect SEO?

 Use Google Search

-An easy way to find SEO duplicate content is to use Google search.
-Just take a 2-3 sentence long piece of text from your site and put it “in quotes” as a search on Google to see if your content to see if your content’s been plagiarized.
+You need to take a 2-3 sentence long piece of text from your site and put it “in quotes” as a search on Google to see if your content has been plagiarized.

-Look for Crawler Metrics
+Look For Crawler Metrics

-The crawler metrics in your Webmasters dashboard also contain valuable insight into the pages crawled by Google.
 If you find them crawling everywhere on your website, either you have inconsistent URL references, link text, or probably need to apply ‘rel canonical’ tags.

-To check Crawlers:
+To Check Crawlers:

-1. Sign in to Google Webmasters account.
+1. Sign in to your Google Webmasters account.

 2. Next, select the ‘crawl’ option on the left panel to open the expanded menu